 The excessive number of casualties immediately arriving at the Aid Station required setting up tentage outside the Château.
-The 2 ½-ton truck allocated to the Division Medical Supply supplemented the Company vehicles for the evacuation of casualties to the 261st Medical Battalion (1st Engineer Special Brigade) at Utah Beach.
+The 2 ½-ton truck allocated to the Division Medical Supply supplemented the Company vehicles for the evacuation of casualties to the 261st Amphibious Medical Battalion (1st Engineer Special Brigade) at Utah Beach.
 On D+2 additional trucks from the 3808th Quartermaster Truck Company were used until VII Corps evacuation (one Platoon of the 574th Motor Ambulance Company) would become available.

 On 8 June, the Company was able to treat and evacuate over 400 casualties.
 At around 2335 on the night of 9 June 1944, the Aid Station was bombed by German aircraft with two direct hits being scored on the Station itself.
 Evacuation of casualties was temporarily halted at that time as most vehicles had been partially damaged.
-5 Officers and 9 Enlisted Men were injured, and 8 EM killed as a direct result of this bombing.
+Five (5) Officers and 9 Enlisted Men were injured, and 8 EM killed as a direct result of this bombing.
 Much of the equipment was also lost.
 The following day, Colonel Paul Hayes (VII Corps Surgeon) was contacted and the Division was loaned 6 Officers and 61 Enlisted Men, while receiving 3 Hospital Ward Tents from the 42d Field Hospital (which was located close to Le Grand Chemin).
 The treatment of sick and wounded and the evacuation continued until 25 June 1944, when the Company moved with the Division to Cherbourg.

 On 10 July 1944 the Company moved again to the vicinity of Ste-Marie-du-Mont in preparation to be shipped back to England.
-The unit loaded onto an LST at 2200 the following night and spent the night lying just off the Norman shore.
+The unit loaded onto an LST at 2200 the following evening and spent the night lying just off the Norman shore.
 By 1100 on 12 July 1944, the unit sailed for England and docked at Southampton at 2300.
 Once ashore and having debarked, the personnel continued by train to their billets at Templeton House and Standen Manor (Berkshire), finally reaching their destination around 0200, 13 July 1944.